 As a homeschooling parent, and guidance counselor to your children, you may wish to learn more about research that explores student expectations and attitudes.

 Research finds most high school students have a very unrealistic set of ideas about college.
 They do not believe that college will be difficult or demanding.

 - Only 11% of students believe that college will be difficult.
 49% said it will not be difficult and 40% are unsure.

 - Nearly 70% do not believe balancing college with personal and work lives will be a real challenge.

 Why Does This Matter?

-Most parents want, and expect, their college attending kids to graduate within four years.
-Even if we bump it up to six years, still over 40% of the students who start college will not have finished.
+Most parents want, and expect, their college attending children to graduate within four years.
+The current SIX year graduation rate stands is just under 60%.
+So, about 40% of the students who start college will not have finished six years later.
 This represents a huge number of students who have devoted time and money to college and are left without a degree.
 Many of the students who don’t graduate still will have taken on student loan debt.

-What To Do To Help Prepare Your Homeschooler
+What To Do To Help Prepare Your Student

 - Make your homeschool high school one with rigorous standards and high expectations.
 When only 11% of high schools students believe college will be difficult that is most likely reflecting their experience with high school.
 If a high school student has spent four years with grade inflation, busy work, and lots of opportunities for extensions and extra credit he or she isn’t getting a realistic exposure to what will be expected in college.
 Expect more from your homeschoolers.